Uterine Fibroid Embolization

 Columbia Radiology's interventional radiologists are experts in minimally invasive treatment for uterine fibroids.

-Using image guidance and minimally-invasive tools, our interventional radiologists perform thousands of procedures each year to treat uterine fibroids and other conditions that would otherwise require open surgery.
-Most of the time, this means that patients go home on the day of their procedure with a Band-Aid instead of an incision.
+Using image guidance and tiny tools, our interventional radiologists perform thousands of procedures each year to treat uterine fibroids and other conditions that would otherwise require open surgery.
+Most patients go home on the day of their procedure with a Band-Aid instead of an incision.

 A consultation with an interventional radiologist can help determine whether uterine fibroid embolization (UFE) is the right treatment for you.